• Skip to primary navigation

 Is condensed milk the same as evaporated milk?

-The two are different and cannot be used interchangeably.
+They are not the same and cannot be used interchangeably.
 Condensed milk is sweetened, while evaporated milk does not contain sugar.
+The consistency of condensed milk is much thicker and creamier than evaporated milk.

 Can I make a gluten-free cassava cake?